ReStartQ/anicour/RunOrInstall.md

 How to run or install Courier?
 1) The release section is on the right side of the main repository page, which contains all the necessary files to run or install Courier.
+2) Click on the latest release.
-2) Download whichever files you need from the release.
+3) Download whichever files you need from the release.
 For example, if you want to install it on your computer, then get the installer file.
-3) Use the application for your tracking purposes.
+4) Use the application for your tracking purposes.